binadacode/smart-campus-api/README.md

 A stack trace names every class and method in the call chain, including package names, the Jersey and Grizzly versions and sometimes the operating system path to the JAR file.
 An attacker can use this to:

 1. **Identify library versions:** if the trace shows the Jersey version the attacker can check whether that version has known CVEs and target them.
-2. **Map the internal structure:** package names reveal the application’s class layout.
+2. **Map the internal structure:** package names reveal the application's class layout.
 This makes it easier to guess other endpoints or identiy which methods should be attacked.
 3. **Confirm injection payloads worked:** if an SQL injection or deserialization attack partially succeeds, the resulting exception trace tells the attacker which layer broke and how to adjust accordingly.

-This project’s GlobalExceptionMapper catches Throwable and returns only {"error":"Unexpected error occurred"} with a 500 status.
+This project's GlobalExceptionMapper catches Throwable and returns only {"error":"Unexpected error occurred"} with a 500 status.
 The exception message and stack trace are never written to the response body.
 The full trace is still logged server side where developers can view it but customers cannot.

 ---